-Some of these Alan Turing quotes offer insight into his thoughts about relationships, and how he feared people would question his intelligence because of his sexual orientation.
+Some of these Alan Turing quotes offer insight into his thoughts about relationships and how he feared people would question his intelligence because of his sexual orientation.

-In 1952, Turing was arrested for homosexual acts; the Labouchere Amendment of 1885 had mandated that “gross indecency” was a criminal offense in the UK.
+In 1952, they arrested Turing for homosexual acts; the Labouchere Amendment of 1885 had mandated that “gross indecency” was a criminal offense in the UK.

 The official inquest into his death ruled it a suicide, but there was also evidence that suggested it was accidental poisoning.

-The circumstances of his death, though, have led to a theory that Apple’s logo (the apple with a bite of it) is a nod of tribute to the man who made significant strides in computer programming.
+The circumstances of his death, though, have led to a theory that Apple’s logo (the apple with a bite out of it) is a nod of tribute to the man who made significant strides in computer programming.